IBM/CRAIG/README.md

 IBM Code Engine is a fully managed serverless platform.
 CRAIG "scales to zero" in Code Engine when not in use, making this a very cost-effective and simple method of running CRAIG.

 Within the root directory is a script `deploy.sh` which deploys CRAIG to IBM Cloud Code Engine.

+_Note: CRAIG has the ability to automate the creation of all the access policies listed below using the `access.sh` script.
+For more information, refer to our [Access Policy documentation](.docs/access-policies.md)._

 Users should make sure they have the following access policy roles for the IBM Code Engine service set within their IBM Cloud Account: